Christine L. Hogan

 Westchester Bar Association

+Christine is a Partner in the Employment Law Practice at Dorf & Nelson.
 Christine is a highly accomplished labor and employment attorney with over a decade of litigation experience handling complex litigation matters in state and federal courts and administrative agencies, involving sexual harassment, discrimination on the basis of race, gender, pregnancy, age, religion, disability, LGBTQ+ status and national origin, retaliation, worker misclassification, wage-and-hour violations, family and medical (FMLA) leave, breach of contract, whistleblower complaints, wrongful termination, restrictive covenants, civil rights violations and class actions.
 She also advises clients on a variety of strategic employment issues including employee handbooks, employment contracts, enforcement of workplace policies and procedures, employee classification, leaves of absence, reasonable accommodations based on pregnancy, disability and religious practice, labor law issues involving minimum wage, overtime, deductions, paid sick leave, and severance negotiations.

 Prior to joining Dorf & Nelson, Christine was a partner at Wigdor LLP where she handled every aspect of employment disputes.